craig8196/the-river-protocol/IMPLEMENTATION.md

 # Buffers
-Buffer.allocUnsafe is used for performance and should be used for short-term values.
+Buffer.allocUnsafe is used for performance and should be used for short-term values;
+it slices peices of memory from ~4k sized slabs for speed.
-However, Buffer.allocUnsafeSlow should be used for longer living values.
+However, Buffer.allocUnsafeSlow should be used for longer lived values.